nrc/freight/README.md

 Use `cargo build` to build and `cargo run -p freight` to run the main binary.

+### Arguments and env vars

+`FREIGHT_DIR` specifies the directory to leave freight metadata files for the current project.
+The default is `$PWD/.freight`.

 ## Design

 Every Cargo command is decomposed into several Freight commands.
 Each Freight